Beaches of Formentera

-What dazzles visitors most is the water of Formentera.
+What dazzles visitors most is the water surrounding the Formentera Beaches.
 A sea that ranges from a very pale and intense blue – almost whitish – to the deep green of the underwater sand.
 The most spectacular zone is in the north, close to the port of La Savina.
 This is where the Ses Salines region lies, which forms part of the Ses Salines d’Eivissa i Formentera Natural Park.

 These salt marshes stretch along a sandy area, dominated in the south by the mirror formed by the pool of Estany Pudent.
 And to the north, a path leads you amidst pine groves and dunes, to the beginning of Ses Illetes.
 This sandy promontory extends northwards, as though it were trying to reach nearby Ibiza.